 One of the main groups that was referenced by aid practitioners as marginalized from communicating their needs to NCA was women.
-In contrast, survey participants referred to women 44 times (versus children who were referred to 113 times).
 Interviews with practitioners illustrate that it can be logistically challenging for women to attend in person meetings, even though a gender balance is usually strived for in the participant list.
-Further, interviewees explained that in their experiences inperson meetings can favour those who with the most social capital which leads to the same people are speaking out.
+Further, interviewees explained that in their experiences in-person meetings can favour those who with the most social capital which leads to the same people are speaking out.
 Finally, some survey participants also elaborated that participation of women in different forms of consultation with NGOs might require permissions from household structures and speaking out can be seen as a cultural taboo.